rojiambo/Covid_19_Simulation_Model/README.md

     #return vector with positive cases having values of 0, negatives with 1
   }
 ```
 The population function is to create a vector with the size of the total amount of people who were tested in that day and state.
-Each person is assigned a value of 1 if they were tested negative and a value of 0 if they were tested positive.
+Each person is assigned a value of 1 if they tested negative and a value of 0 if they tested positive.

 ```r
 pooled_test <- function(sample=c(), se=0, sp=0, size = 2) {